yalue/image_combiner/README.md

 Usage
 -----

+The program can be either compiled from source code (see the Compilation section below), or downloaded from [the releases page](https://github.com/yalue/image_combiner/releases).

 The program takes pairs of command-line arguments representing input images and colors to assign in the output image.
 The final argument is the name of the output image, which should be a .jpg value: